 The coverage for a home warranty plan can vary from state to state and from policy to policy, so ask to see a sample copy of a policy before you commit.
 Some homeowners swear by home warranty plans, and others loathe them.

 Not every mishap or breakdown will be covered by your plan.
-Home warranties may not cover:
+Home warranties might not cover:

 - Outdoor items such as sprinklers